elunacado/Automata/README.md

 DFA 1 -> RE 1: {(^i)chwan|lm|(dra(y|s))|khut-eigh}

 ## Implementation
-I followed the regular expressions as can be seen in the automata.pl file.
-To use the file you need to put the input of your choice using the  next format <br />
+The implementation follows the structure outlined in the automata.pl file.
+To use the file, input your desired test case using the following format:<br />

 prueba(numeberOfTheTest) :- \+<- if you want the case to be rejected aceptar <br />
 ("ichw") <- your test case, <br />